jorgemartinezgil/culturomics/README.md

 This is the source code from the paper:

-Jorge Martinez-Gil, Mario Pichler, Lorena Paoletti.
-Looking for the Best Historical Window for Assessing Semantic Similarity Using Human Literature.
-6th International Workshop on
+Jorge Martínez Gil, Mario Pichler, Alejandra Lorena Paoletti: Looking for the Best Historical Window for Assessing Semantic Similarity Using Human Literature.
+EDBT/ICDT Workshops 2016.
-Linked Web Data Management.
-Bordeaux, France